 The first Malbec vines arrived in Argentina in 1852 with French agronomist Michel Pouget.
 Hired by the governor of Mendoza, Domingo Faustino Sarmiento, Pouget was selected for his expertise in Edaphology and Pedology.
 The governor wanted to improve the quality of Argentine wine and was looking to find a new vine to flourish in Argentine soil.
 He was not let down.

 The Malbec vines that Pouget brought from Cahors, South-West France, were an instant success.
 The grape’s popularity grew rapidly and vines spread to all wine-growing regions throughout the country.
-The usually sensitive varietal was thriving in its new home, and Argentina was soon producing Malbec of a quality that the French always knew was possible, though had struggled to achieve consistently.
+The usually sensitive variety was thriving in its new home, and Argentina was soon producing Malbec of a quality that the French always knew was possible, though had struggled to achieve consistently.

 Why New World Argentina for Malbec?

-It is the Argentine climate, rather than the soil, that is so suited to the Malbec varietal.
+It is the Argentine climate, rather than the soil, that is so suited to the Malbec variety.
 High levels of insolation help develop bold, fruity flavors and aromas.
 Cool night-time temperatures add a refreshing acidity and ultimately balance the wine.
 The dry, desert-like conditions of the winemaking regions reduce the risk of damp-related diseases that can afflict this particular variety.

-In France Malbec has various different names including "Cahors" (where 70% of the grapes that go into making a Cahors blend must be Malbec) and "Cot" (one of the staple varieties used in the popular Bordeaux blend).
+In France, Malbec has various different names including "Cahors" (where 70% of the grapes that go into making a Cahors blend must be Malbec) and "Cot" (one of the staple varieties used in the popular Bordeaux blend).
 Though French in origin, none of the original rootstocks can now be found in the country, after the phylloxera epidemic of the 1860s, known as The Great French Wine Blight, and the Great Bordeaux frost of 1956.
 Instead one has to travel to Argentina or Chile to encounter originals.
 Today, 75% of the world’s Malbec is grown in Argentina

-What to expect from Argentine Malbec
+What to Expect From Argentine Malbec

 Starting with color, Argentine Malbec is an intense, dark, violet-red (an early indication of the full-bodied nature of this wine).